fhiso/sources-and-citations/citation-elements.md

 value.  *Citation elements* that are not *multi-valued* are **single-valued**.

-A *citation element set* *must not* contain more than one *citation element* with the same *layer identifier* and *citation element name*, unless the *citation element* is defined as being *multi-valued*.
-If an application encounters a *citation element set* containing multiple instances of a *single-valued* *citation element*, it *may* remove the second and subsequent instance, or if the *citation element* is *translatable* it *may* merge the second and subsequent *translation sets* into the first.

 {.example}  The `http://terms.fhiso.org/sources/title` *citation element* is defined to be *single-valued*, as *citations* do not refer to the same *sources* by different titles (though it may translate or